tufanbarisyildirim/gonginx/README.md

 ## Core Components
 - ### [Parser](/parser)
-  Parser is the main package that analyzes and turns nginx structred files into objects.
-It basically has 3 libraries, `lexer` explodes it into `token`s and `parser` turns tokens into config objects which are in their own package,
+  Parser is the main package gonginx
 - ### [Config](/config)
-  Config package is representation of any context, directive or their parameters in golang.
-So basically they are models and also AST
+  Config package gonginx
 - ### [Dumper](/dumper)
-  Dumper is the package that holds styling configuration only.
+  Dumper is the package gonginx

 #### TODO
 - [ ]  associate comments with config objects to print them on config generation and make it configurable with `dumper.Style`